Getting around in Gothenburg

 Anmäl hinder, Fritt Fram and Got Event Tillgänglighet.

-Since 2017, Mars 6 is it possible to report obstacles in public environments that is affecting your everyday life with the app Anmäl hinder.
+It’s possible to report obstacles in public environments that is affecting your everyday life with the app Anmäl hinder.
 Help the city to identify lack of accessibility!

 The App Fritt Fram helps people who are in need of accessibility all across the country.